dbzl-project11/dbzl-project11.github.io/rules/testing.md

     - 2v2
         - 1 test with 3 guaranteed rounds (formatted as: 1 2v2 3R)
         - 2 single round matches (formatted as: 2 2v2 1R)

+    - 3v3
+        - 1 elimination round (formatted as: 1 3v3 1R)
     - 4v4
         - 1 elimination round (formatted as: 1 4v4 1R)
+        - Once a week.
+        - These requests do not stack, use it or lose it.
+        - 4v4 requests must be submitted by Thursday 11:59pm CST.

 3. All tests may have a full 7 point build with the following caveats.

     - Team potara limitations do not apply.
 For example, in a 4 v4, you can have Dende's Healing on each member of your team.

-    - Unless specifically requested, you will be testing on your current home map (at this time, just specify your home map until these have been assigned).
+    - Unless specifically requested, you will be testing on your current home map.

 ##### Template